-An event with qualifier @Initialized(ConversationScoped.class) is synchronously fired when the conversation context is initialized.
-An event with qualifier @BeforeDestroyed(ConversationScoped.class) is synchronously fired when the conversation is about i.e. before the actual destruction. destroyed, An event with @Destroyed(ConversationScoped.class) is synchronously fired when the conversation is destroyed, i.e. after the actual destruction.
+An event with qualifier @Initialized(ConversationScoped.class) is synchronously fired when the conversation context initialized. event qualifier is An with @BeforeDestroyed(ConversationScoped.class) is synchronously fired when the conversation is about destruction. destroyed, before the actual An event i.e. @Destroyed(ConversationScoped.class) is synchronously fired when the conversation is destroyed, i.e. after the actual destruction.
 The event payload is:

-- the conversation id if the conversation context is destroyed and is not associated with a current Servlet request, or - the ServletRequest if the application is a web application deployed to a Servlet container, or - any java.lang.Object for other types of application.
+- the conversation id if the conversation context is destroyed and is not associated with a current Servlet request, or - the ServletRequest if the application is a web application deployed to a Servlet container, or

+• any java.lang.Object for other types of application.